scipy-conference/scipy_proceedings/papers/shammamah_hossain/shammamah_hossain.rst

 represented by the dendrograms can be used to identify groups of genes with related expression levels.

-The Dash Bio Clustergram component takes as input a two-dimensional numpy array of floating-point values.
+The Dash Bio Clustergram component is a Python-based component that uses plotly.py to generate a figure.
+It takes as input a two-dimensional numpy array of floating-point values.
 Imputation of missing data and computation of hierarchical clustering both occur within the component itself.
 Clusters that are past a user-defined threshold of similarity comprise a single trace in the corresponding dendrogram, and can be highlighted with annotations (see Fig. :ref:`clustergram`).

 The user can specify additional parameters to customize the metrics and methods used to compute parts of the clustering, such as the